DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

           \begin{pmatrix} x \\ y \end{pmatrix}

       NOTE: if any one of the values 'x_center', 'y_center', or 'rot_angle' is set, then the other two values also have to be set.
+Even if no translation or rotation is needed, these values should be set to zero.
 Otherwise, a missing attribute error will be thrown.

       The second column of the DataFrame, named 'Target_MeterPerPx', contains a scalar float value :math:`s` that gives us the scaling of the images in the unit :math:`m /` Px.